 Now, as we slowly move back to both in-person and online experiences, the pandemic has fundamentally changed how the Church looks and operates today.
-This transition may have left you with ministry challenges that have you asking questions like, “How do I integrate in-person services while continuing to use church technology to develop relationships outside the walls of my church?”
+This transition may have left you with ministry challenges that have you asking questions like, “How do I integrate in-person services while continuing to use church technology to develop relationships outside the walls of my local church?”

 Sixty-nine percent of you told us in a pre-Church Disrupt survey that you wanted to hear more about the future of Church technology.
 So, at Church Disrupt 2021, we’d made sure to incorporate breakout sessions led by innovative church leaders and staff from around the country.

 The Future of Church Technology and How It Can Help Your Ministry Make Its Mark

 Our very own Pushpay CEO, Molly Matthews, took a deep dive into the future of technology and how technology innovations will continue the growth of your church family and ministry.
 She focused on major pain points we see in the Church – engagement, tool fatigue, and nurturing communities – and explains how Pushpay’s church technology can help bridge the gap between you and these challenges.